Fiction – paperback; Bloomsbury Publishing; 304 pages; 1997.

 White aspens make black shadows, a photographic negative.
 The sky wavers between snow and rain.
 The light is a dull clang, old, an echo of light.

 And so it goes.
-Admittedly, I found this lyrical use of language a little off-putting to begin with, but once I got used to the rhythms and the pacing and let it wash over me I was held in its sway.
-In fact, I had to do everything in my power not to underline every second passage because I’d end up spending more time vandalising my book than reading it.
+Admittedly, I found this lyrical use of language a little off-putting, to begin with, but once I got used to the rhythms and the pacing and let it wash over me I was held in its sway.
+In fact, I had to restrain myself from underlining every second passage because I’d end up spending more time vandalising my book than reading it.

 But what about the story, I hear you say.
 Well, it’s just as beautiful and haunting, really.
 It’s divided into two parts.

-Later, the pair immigrate to Canada, and set up home in Toronto.
-Jakob goes to university, falls in love, gets married, becomes a poet and translator.
+Later, the pair immigrate to Canada and set up a home in Toronto.
+Jakob goes to university, falls in love, gets married, and becomes a poet and translator.
 But all the while he mourns the loss of his parents and, in particular, his sister, whose ghostly presence he feels long into his old age.